microsoft/Application-Insights-Workbooks/Documentation/Visualizations/CompositeBar.md

 ## Sorting

-For Grid Visualization, the sorting of the rows for the column having the composite bar renderer works based on the value which is the sum of the columns used to render the composite bar, computed dynamically.
+For Grid Visualization, the sorting of the rows for the column having the composite bar renderer works based on the value that is the sum of the columns used to render the composite bar, computed dynamically.
 In above examples, the value used for sorting is the sum of the online, recovering, and the offline columns for that particular row.

 ## Tiles visualization

-The following images shows the settings for composite bar renderer for Tiles visualization and the final result using the same JSON data mentioned above.
+The following images show the settings for composite bar renderer for Tiles visualization and the final result using the same JSON data mentioned above.

 ![Image showing composite bar settings for tiles](../Images/CompositeBarTilesSettings.png)